sesamesoftware/DeploymentGuide/Datasources/Marketo.md

 ### *Required Information*

 * **RESTEndpoint** The url to the marketo rest api.
-* **Access Tokens** The oauth token, client id, and client secret generated in Marketo
+* **Access Tokens** The OAuth Token, Client ID, and client secret generated in Marketo

 ### *Steps*

-1. Before you begin, set up api access and obtain oauth tokens:
+1. Before you begin, set up API access and obtain OAuth tokens:
    2. [OAuth Credentials](additionalinfo/MarketoCreds.md)
 2. From the frontpage of the RJ UI, go to the left hand side and click **Datasources --> New Datasource**
 3. On the next screen, choose a label for your Datasource.